-Click Erase to make the background transparent.
-Click the Magic Wand Tool to select the background, then click Delete on your keyboard to remove it.
+Click Erase to make the background transparent, then click the Magic Wand Tool to select the background.
+Click Delete on your keyboard and repeat this process until the entire background is removed.
 Click and drag the Sensitivity Bar to adjust the strength of the magic wand tool.

 Begin resizing your images to put the disguise together.
 I clicked Elements to add colorful stars in the background along with a few more space related images.

 Now that our digital disguise is done, it's time to work on the printable version.
 I'm disguising this turkey as Santa Claus.
-Hopefully, this disguise will distract hungry guests with another holiday to save the turkey.
+Hopefully, this disguise will distract hungry guests with another holiday.
 Before we begin, open the template, then click Export Image and Download to print.
-Below is the list of materials I used, but feel free to use whatever you have.
+Below is the list of materials I used, but feel free to use what you have.

 - Construction paper